Imago

 — Lisa Scherzer (@lisascherzer) February 25, 2026

-As of late February, FOX stock is down nearly 27% for the year, hitting some of its lowest levels in months.
 While the NFL remains the most popular thing on TV, the battle to keep those rights, especially with streaming services now bidding for games, puts FOX in a difficult spot.

 The four major media companies (Disney, Comcast, Fox, and Paramount) currently pay a combined $9 billion every year just to show NFL games on their channels.
 However, that price tag is about to get much higher.

-Financial experts are worried because these companies are now facing several “no-win” situations.
+Financial experts are worried because these companies are now facing several no-win situations.
 They might be forced to pay billions more in fees while actually getting fewer games to broadcast, or they might pay the high price just to keep the NFL but lose so much money that it hurts their entire business.
 Investors are now worried that the very games that keep the network alive might become too expensive for the company to afford.

 Why the NFL’s next TV deal spells trouble for FOX

-The $9 billion figure is the estimated “price of admission” for the next era of NFL media rights, and it is currently causing a massive headache for major TV networks.
+The $9 billion figure is the estimated price of admission for the next era of NFL media rights, and it is currently causing a massive headache for major TV networks.
 In 2026, experts from Bank of America sounded the alarm, specifically downgrading Fox because the company relies so heavily on football to make money.

 Analysts believe the NFL could explore early renegotiation using opt-out provisions in its current contract to start fresh negotiations this year, much sooner than the original 2029 end date.
+For a company like FOX, this creates a financial squeeze.

-NFL Commissioner Roger Goodell has been very clear about his goals: he wants more money and the biggest possible audience.
-He is focused on making every game a “must-watch” event that reaches everyone, whether they are watching on traditional cable or a streaming app.
+Additionally, NFL Commissioner Roger Goodell has been very clear about his goals: he wants more money and the biggest possible audience.
+He is focused on making every game a must-watch event that reaches everyone, whether they are watching on traditional cable or a streaming app.
 This puts networks in a tough spot because they are being asked to pay record-breaking prices, often totaling over $9 billion annually across the entire league, while actually getting fewer exclusive games than they had before.